carios23/Chiricados/README.md

 ## Purpose

-You can replace the url on the app, the ad ids and deployed your own site.
+You can replace the url on the app, the ad ids and deployed your own app.

 ## Contributors